ppsp-team/PyNM/README.md

 Lightweight Python implementation of Normative Modelling with Gaussian Processes (exact & approximate), GAMLSS, LOESS & Centiles approaches.

-For a more advanced implementation, see the Python librairie [PCNtoolkit](https://github.com/amarquand/PCNtoolkit).
+For a more advanced implementation, see the Python library [PCNtoolkit](https://github.com/amarquand/PCNtoolkit).

 ## Installation